Thailand in World War II: The War in Burma

+Thai forces enter Burma

+The leading elements of the Thai Phayap Army under General J. R. Seriroengrit crossed the border into the Shan States on 10 May 1942.
+Three Thai infantry division and one cavalry division, spearheaded by armoured reconnaissance groups and supported by the Royal Thai Air Force, engaged the retreating Chinese 93rd Division from Shan State.
+Kengtung, the main objective, was captured on 27 May.
+On 12 July, General Phin Choonhavan (who would become the Thai military governor of the occupied Shan State later in the war) ordered the 3rd Division of the Phayap Army from the southern part of the Shan State to occupy Karenni State and expel the Chinese 55th Division from Loikaw.
+The Chinese troops could not retreat because the routes to Yunnan were controlled by Axis forces and many Chinese soldiers were captured.
+The Thais remained in control of the Shan States for the remainder of the war.
+Their troops suffered from supply shortages and disease, but were not subjected to Allied attacks.

 Bangkok floods

 In September 1942, there was a long rainy season in Northern, Northeastern and Central regions of Thailand, causing great floods in many provinces, including Bangkok.
 In Bangkok, the major flooding was recorded as having effects on the city's infrastructure lasting three months.

 With the floods, many agricultural areas were flooded, especially the rice fields, which caused a serious shortage of rice.
 The Thai government decided to encourage people to eat noodles instead.
 "Pad Thai," the famous dish, was also introduced at that time.

 Although the majority of Thais were initially "intoxicated" with Japan's string of brilliant victories in early 1942, by the end of the year there was widespread resentment as a result of arrogant Japanese behaviour and war-induced privation.
 Even during the early stages of the war there was friction over issues such as the confiscation of Allied property and economic and monetary matters, as well as the treatment of Thailand's ethnic Chinese community.

 A vicious contest for saw mills and teak forests owned by British companies erupted early on, followed by similar disputes over the control of enemy energy and shipping facilities within the country.
 Other problems were more severe.
 For a time Germany continued actively purchasing Thai products, but once shipping difficulties became intractable, Japan became Thailand's sole significant trading partner.
 Similarly, Thailand had to rely on the Japanese for consumer goods previously imported from Europe and the United States, which Japan was increasingly unable to provide as the war wore on.
 A shortage of commodities quickly developed, with inflation soaring and standards of living dropping.
 Worse still, the Japanese had aggressively claimed the right to import goods duty-free, significantly reducing Thai government revenues.